Spirit Rangers On Netflix Will Feature All-Native Writers’ Room: Y’all Mind If I Scream?

-As audiences have long demanded entertainment that is more inclusive and representative, studios, networks, and streaming platforms have begun filling the void.
+As audiences have long demanded entertainment that is more inclusive and representative (which could be why the Academy Awards have new representation standards), studios, networks, and streaming platforms have begun filling the void.
 One of the places where TV and movies still fall woefully behind, though, is in their treatment of stories about indigenous people.
 In the rare instance they make a movie or TV show featuring Natives, Natives are rarely behind the camera.
 Put simply, Natives don’t usually get to tell their own stories.
 That’s all going to change, though, with Spirit Rangers on Netflix, part of their upcoming array of more inclusive shows for kids.
 Because not only is it going to be about Native characters, but it’s also going to have Natives writing those characters.

 image via PBS